johncclayton/pulumi-yoyo/README.md

 The way to do this is to write a pre-stage.[ps1|bash|python|node] script, and place this in a very particular location so that Yoyo can find it.

+## How it works

+Yoyo will look for scripts (see below for the names/locations).
+If the scripts are found, then they are executed before the Pulumi command is run.

+Depending on the exit code of the script, the Pulumi command will be run or not.
+This is useful for example if you want to stop the command from proceeding if a certain condition is met.

+See [Exit Codes](#exit-codes) for more information.

 ## Location of pre-stage scripts

 The location of the scripts follows this format: